Summary of Orbits Explained

 6. We will demonstrate in Orbits Explained that segment HC relates to the planet’s radial velocity.
 Radial velocity is the speed at which the planet travels along the imaginary line joining the planet to the Sun.
 Concerning the direction of radial velocity the ninety degree correction rule for velocity on the hododyne will be applied.
 We will distinguish in Orbits Explained how line segment CB relates to the total velocity of the planet whereas line segment HC relates to radial velocity, the specific component of total velocity of the planet that is along the radius line to the Sun.

-Next, we can see that the hododyne demonstrates how the velocity of the planet changes as the planet orbits the Sun.
-In the diagram below, we will see that the arc of the circle between the tip of the red arrow and the tip of the black arrow is representative of the angle, , through which the planet travels in relation to the Sun and is also representative of the change in velocity of the planet as it moves through that angle.
+Next, we will see that the hododyne demonstrates how the velocity of the planet changes as the planet orbits the Sun.
+In the diagram below, the black arrow and red arrow correspond to the total velocity of the planet at two successive moments in time.
+We will now find that the arc of the circle between the tip of the red arrow and the tip of the black arrow is representative of the angle through which the planet on successive dotted lines travels in relation to the Sun and is also representative of the change in velocity of the planet as it moves through that angle.

-There are many other aspects of orbits to describe using the approach of Orbits Explained that require too many pages to include in a website.
-For example, we can prove Newton’s Graviational Inverse Law of Force and the Square of Distance in a priori fashion.
-We can show that for every position along an orbital path a planet has the same speed toward the Sun as it does 180 degrees away.
+There are many other aspects of orbits to describe using the approach of Orbits Explained.
+For example, we can show that, for every position along an orbital path, a planet has the same speed toward the Sun as it does 180 degrees away.
 This phenomenon can be a philosophical explanation for why planets stay in their stable orbits.
-We can also apply our methods to compare orbits of differing sizes around the same Sun.
-In order to do this we employ a novel method of finding ways to scale diagrams of different size orbits.
-We can also use our methods to understand escape velocity and the Energy Equation along with many other aspects of planetary motion.
+We can also apply our methods and diagrams to compare orbits of differing sizes around the same Sun.
+In order to do this we employ a novel method of finding ways to scale hododyne diagrams of different size orbits.
+We can also use our methods to find formulae for characteristics of orbits such as the escape velocity of a planet and the Energy Equation of a planet.
 These topics are fully detailed in the book Orbits Explained.
+Other topics include thoughts on Bertram’s Theorem regarding the only possible orbital shapes, Hooke’s Law of Force, areal velocity, and the special positions of planets when they are at the tip of a semiminor axis of an ellipse or the tip of a semilatus rectum of an ellipse.

 For those interested, the book can be purchased on the Amazon website by clicking here.